How do my dog’s kidneys work?

 Like many other factors when it comes to chronic kidney disease, prognosis will vary depending on your dog’s response to the initial stage of treatment and your ability to maintain follow-up care.
 In most situations, vets encourage treatment as many dogs respond well and are able to maintain a good quality of life.

-Our vets at Poster Veterinary Associates have years of experience in providing quality geriatric care for senior dogs and cats.
+Our vets at Westport Veterinary Associates have years of experience in providing quality geriatric care for senior dogs and cats.
 We can carefully examine your pet, diagnose any health issues such as kidney failure or disease, develop an action and treatment plan, and provide treatment and follow-up care.
 We also practice internal medicine to treat disorders and diseases affecting multiple internal organs.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.